todvora/todvora.github.io/_posts/2015-03-14-hunting-for-the-oom-bug.md

 ![Memory dump, tests OK](/images/oom/memory_ok.png)

+The Appenders stayed attached all the time during tests suite execution.
+Every interaction with log4j, like ```log.warn``` and ```log.error``` caused new record in mock invocation history.
+That happened for every attached mock again.
+With 10 attached mocked appenders was every invocation recorded 10 times.

 ### Lesson learned
-Be cautious when you are dealing with static code.
-Especially, when you are passing mocks, that records every interaction.
+Be cautious when you are dealing with any static code.
+Especially, when you are passing mocks, that record every interaction.
 Clean up all the tests resources you created.
 And mainly, use the tools given to you.
 Without [JVisualVM](http://visualvm.java.net/) I would be hunting this bug till now.